 - Exhibition debate (see just how accessible our Public Forum format of debate is)

 - Network with colleagues and share best practices

-Registration for this free workshop continues on a rolling basis (see button to the right); once we fill slots, registration will close and we will begin a wait list.
+Registration for this free workshop continues on a rolling basis (see button); once we fill we will begin a wait list.
 Participants will be treated to light breakfast snacks and lunch by UW-La Crosse.

 “Speech and debate opens students’ minds to new ideas and cultural experiences; these activities build confidence in young people who are often reluctant to communicate; and the activities foster soft skills and civic awareness to prepare youth to be engaged in our civil society.”

 J. Scott Baker, Ph.D., assistant professor of educational studies at UW-La Crosse, has spent 20+ years as a speech and debate educator in Texas, where he guided students to state and national degrees of success.
 He has been a faculty member with the Harvard Debate Council Summer Workshops, and has researched extensively in the areas of speech and debate education, multicultural education, and artistic and poetic inquiry.
 Dr. Baker is a former board member and secretary of the Texas Forensic Association, district chair for the National Speech & Debate Association, and has worked with the WHSFA at its State Theatre and State Speech Festivals.

 Jim Carlson, Ph.D., assistant professor of educational studies at UW-La Crosse, taught high school courses for seven years in Journalism, Creative Writing, and American Literature.
 He currently teaches and supervises teacher candidates from a range of disciplines and licensure areas and serves as the Professional Development School (PDS) liaison at Onalaska and West Salem Middle Schools.
 Dr. Carlson’s academic interests include literacy, diversity, teacher inquiry and teacher identity.